 Make dressing according to directions on package, substituting 1/2 of the liquid with the cooked chicken both.

 Stir in flour.

-Continue stirring and cooking until mixture is a nice brown (not burned).
+Continue stirring and cooking until mixture is a nice golden brown.

 Slowly add a little water and a little broth, stirring rapidly until it reaches a boil.

 As it starts to thicken, continue adding the liquid until the gravy has cooked about 5 minutes.